 Some thrivers may need a temporary ostomy when they are going through chemoradiation treatment to help them avoid the pain of going to the bathroom, but this can be reversed after treatment.

-There a much more invasive surgery called an abdominoperineal resection (APR), which may be recommended later in treatment.
-It may occur after chemoradiation is unsuccessful in treating the primary tumor, but the cancer has not metastisized to other locations in the body.
-In this procedure, the surgeon will remove the anus, rectum, part of the colon and the lymph nodes.
+There is a much more invasive surgery called an abdominoperineal resection (APR), which may be recommended later in treatment.
+This is especially in cases where chemoradiation has unsuccessfully treated the primary tumor, but cancer has not metastasized to other areas.
+In an APR the surgeon will remove the anus, rectum, part of the colon, and the lymph nodes.

 Due to the nature of this surgery, you will need to have a permanent colostomy.

 Please see our Ostomy Section in Side Effects of Surgery for more information about how to adjust to living with an ostomy, and be sure to speak with your care team about any questions or concerns you may have.

 For more information about the side effects of surgery and how to manage them, please see Side Effects of Surgery.

 Cancer Research UK has put together a useful list of questions that you might want to ask your doctor about your anal cancer surgery.